pedroalbanese/edgetk/cmd/edgetk/README.md

 <h2>Security Assurance</h2>

 <p>
-  The EDGETk toolkit was developed by a cryptography practitioner and includes over 140 widely recognized cryptographic algorithms.
+  The EDGETk toolkit was developed by a security engineer and includes over 140 widely recognized cryptographic algorithms.
 Despite not having undergone a formal third-party audit yet, its correctness and security posture can be reasonably assured based on several strong indicators:
 </p>

 <ul>